Denver Homes Online

 • Works 24/7, and on call, to address your questions and needs.

-LENDERS ARE TAKING A HARD LOOK AT EXPANDING SELLER "CONCESSIONS"
+LENDERS TAKING HARD LOOK AT EXPANDING ALLOWABLE SELLER "CONCESSIONS"

 The lending industry is working around the clock to help mitigate the trouble these newly proposed settlement rules have created regarding buyer financing.
 At last check, the allowable concessions that a seller may offer a buyer is subject to limits based upon loan type and down payment amount.